dec1992/GA-Project-3/README.md

 # Project #3: A MERN Stack App
 ## Overview

-We were asked to build a MERN stack app, in groups of 4 students and 7 days.
+We were asked to build a MERN stack app, in groups of 4 students and 7 days. test

 ### Technical Requirements